earok/scorpion-editor-demos/README.md

 * Translucency demo based on the original AMOS demo by bitbeamcannon. https://bitbeamcannon.com/amiga/

+* WHDLoad slave based on Generic 3.1 Kickstart WHDLoad slave by JOTD and Wepl

 EXE2ADF by Bonefish

 Uses the Silk Icons pack - http://www.famfamfam.com/lab/icons/silk/ - as well as the application icons for FS-UAE, WinUAE and Backbone.